Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

-Data types are rather varied in this database and do not always fall easily into a ``standardized'' vs ``opportunistic'' dichotomy, so pooling all data sources into a single format was a sensible option for modeling these data \citep{fletcherjr2019practical} (as opposed to modeling a small set of well-delineated data sources, which can be done in other cases \citep{isaac2020data}).
-This approach has been used to model occupancy of butterfly species in the UK and Netherlands using data with heterogeneity and size similar or even larger than ours \citep{vanstrien2013opportunistic, boyd2023operational, dennis2017efficient, diana2023fast, fox2015state, dennis2024efficient}.
+Data types are rather varied in this database and do not always fall easily into a ``standardized'' vs ``opportunistic'' dichotomy, so pooling all data sources into a single format and using occupancy models was a sensible option for modeling these data \citep{fletcherjr2019practical}, as opposed to the integrated modeling of a small set of well-delineated data sources, which can be done in other cases \citep{isaac2020data}.
+The data pooling approach has been used to model occupancy of butterfly species in the UK and Netherlands using data with heterogeneity and size similar or even larger than ours \citep{vanstrien2013opportunistic, fox2015state, dennis2017efficient, boyd2023operational, diana2023fast, dennis2024efficient}.

 Non-detections (zeroes) and sampling effort are inconsistently recorded in our data.
-Thus, only presences were used to produce occupancy data for individual species, with detection of any species in community considered as evidence that sites were surveyed, allowing to produce detection/non-detection histories \citep{kery2010site, vanstrien2013opportunistic}.
+Thus, only presences were used to produce occupancy data for individual species, with detection of any species in the butterfly community considered as evidence that sites were surveyed, allowing to produce detection/non-detection histories \citep{kery2010site, vanstrien2013opportunistic}.
+This decision implies assuming that any butterfly record is informative about the existence of survey effort.
+For this approach to work, a large proportion of sample visits (50\% or even more) must originate from community surveys \citep{shirey2023occupancy}.
+We surpassed that percentage with our data, as 91.5\% of the projects ($n=461$ out of the 504 projects) recorded two or more butterfly species or taxa, and of these 74\% ($n=373$) recorded six or more species.